stecanossa/FourierTiler/README.md

 # Use instructions

 Fourier Tiler is provided either as (1) Windows executable or (2) python script, which do not require any installation.
-The first option, available within the release, gives access to a Graphical User Interface facilitating the use of the program, while preventing more coding-savvy users from modifying it.
+The first option, available within the release, gives access to a graphical user interface facilitating the use of the program, although without the freedom of modifying the underlying code.
-The second option is still very user friendly and easy to use, but is kept light by not having any user interface (except for the simple command line).
-This version allows anyone to modify the underlying code.
+The second option, still user friendly and easy to use, is kept light by not having any user interface and allows anyone to modify and customize its code.

 ### Running the Windows version